mohamedabdelwahab221/Retail-Sales/README.md

 # Introduction
 This project analyzes historical sales data from 45 retail stores across different regions to identify factors that impact sales performance.
 The data includes weekly sales records, store details, and additional features such as promotional markdowns, holidays, and external factors like fuel prices, unemployment rates, and temperature.
-  -**Objective**:
+## Objective:
-    -This analysis aims to:Understand the impact of markdown events on sales.
+this analysis aims to Understand the impact of markdown events on sales.
-    -Evaluate the influence of holidays such as the Super Bowl, Labor Day, Thanksgiving, and Christmas.
+Evaluate the influence of holidays such as the Super Bowl, Labor Day, Thanksgiving, and Christmas.
-    -Determine the relationship between store size, markdowns, and sales performance.
+Determine the relationship between store size, markdowns, and other features on sales performance.

+- **The dataset consists of three main components**:

+  - **Stores**: Information about store size and type.
+  - **Features**: External factors and promotional markdown data.
+  - **Sales**: Weekly sales records for each store and department, including holiday indicators

 # Retail Sales & Markdown Strategy Analysis

-## Objective:
-The goal of this analysis was to understand the relationship between markdowns, holidays, store types, and other influencing factors on sales performance.
-By identifying key variables affecting sales, we aimed to provide actionable insights to optimize sales strategies.
 ## Key Findings:

 ### 1. Low Impact of External Factors: